Toddish/Verify/README.md

 The relationships are as follows:

-* Roles have many Users
+* Roles have many and belong to Users
-* A User belongs to a Role
+* Users have many and belgon to Roles
-* Roles have many and belongs to Permissions
+* Roles have many and belong to Permissions
-* Permissions have many and belongs to Roles
+* Permissions have many and belong to Roles

 Relationships are handled via the ORM, too: